cmdmnt/commandment/doc/about-mdm.rst

 The second option is always the preferred method, since it allows you to use whatever existing infrastructure you have for issuing certificates.

-If you are testing commandment you can use `SCEPy <https://github.com/mosen/SCEPy>`_ as your SCEP server.
+If you are testing commandment you can use `SCEPy <https://github.com/cmdmnt/SCEPy>`_ as your SCEP server.
-I would recommend running something else as a production ready SCEP service.
+This is provided as part of commandment for testing out of the box, but I would strongly encourage you to use a commercial solution for SCEP.

 .. rubric:: Footnotes